Fully local Reshetikhin-Turaev theories: Main result: bosonic case

 Full dualizability follows from the realization of summands as fusion categories over BFCs.
-The classification of invertibles in Property~(v) follows from the uniquness of $\vect^\otimes\in \fus$ as a Morita-invertible fusion category: an invertible in~$\fus_w$ trivializes the class~$[T(w)]$ in the Witt group.
-The uniqueness properties (vi) and (vii) are developed in Remarks~\ref{projsym} and~\ref{univ} below, relating the center~$\bmu_6$ of the universal Witt extension with characters of $\pi_3^s$. \end{proof}
+The classification of invertibles in Property~(vi) follows from the uniqueness of $\vect^\otimes\in \fus$ as a Morita-invertible fusion category: an invertible in~$\fus_{\widetilde{w}}$ trivializes the class~$[T(w)]$ in the Witt group.
+Property (vii) stems from the relevant bordism group $\bZ/6$, a quotient of $\pi_3^s$: see Appendix~\ref{tangents}.

+To see the characterizing universality, choose a suitable target $3$-category~$\bT$, with the distinguished functor~$\Phi_1:\fus\to\bT$.
+Our $\mrE\fus$ will only see those objects in $\bT$ for which the $1/2/3$-portion of the generated TQFTs take values in $\Omega\fus=\cats$.
+In particular, their Drinfeld centers, a priori in~$\Omega\bT$, are finite sums of non-degenerate BFCs.